 **Includes Loans borrowed as an Undergraduate

 In addition to the limits printed above, independent undergraduate students may borrow additional Federal Direct Unsubsidized Loans.
 The borrowing limit is $4,000 per year for freshmen and sophomores; $5,000 per year for juniors and seniors.
-Undergraduate, dependent students students have a total limit of $31,000.
+Undergraduate, dependent students students have a total limit of $31,000; independent undergraduate students have a total limit of $57,500.

 Interest rates for the Federal Direct Loans is determined by the federal government and change each year.
 View the current rates.